'Gurl, CALL ME:' Southlake PD posts funny plea for suspect wanted for identity theft

-SOUTHLAKE, Texas (KTRK) --The Southlake Department of Public Safety and police have a message for a woman they say stole victims' identities to open credit cards from multiple stores at a metroplex-- "Gurl, CALL ME."
+SOUTHLAKE, Texas (KTRK) --The Southlake Department of Public Safety and police have a message for a woman they say stole victims' identities to open credit cards from multiple stores in the metroplex-- "Gurl, CALL ME."

 Authorities say Crystal Ladawn Finley was last seen on security cameras with red tattooed lips on the right side of her neck and "sleeve tats" on her right arm while allegedly driving a friend's red Jeep.